AgnosticUI/agnosticui/site/docs/docs/theming.md

 # Theming AgnosticUI

 AgnosticUI uses [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) to allow for a customized look and feel.
-These custom properties are prefixed with `ag-` which helps to prevent name collisions with other stylesheets.
+These custom properties are prefixed with `--agnostic-` which helps to prevent any potential naming collisions with other stylesheets.

-## How does 1 stylesheet…many frameworks benefit me?

-As AgnosticUI works across many frameworks—one stylesheet…many frameworks—your design team will be able to be directly involved in the generating of a &ldquo;single source of truth&rdquo; CSS custom properties theme.
-This theme setup can then be used and imported across your various projects regardless of the framework used.

-<div class="mbe24"></div>

-For example, you could have your company's flagship product coded in React, an administraction site coded in Vue 3, and a back-office application coded in Angular.
-All of these would share the same CSS custom properties values, and thus have the same branded theme.

-<div class="mbe24"></div>

-Then your FE rock-star decides she now loves Svelte—well, she can build a product in Svelte.

-<div class="mbe24"></div>

-_Note that while we love the microfrontend approach in general, we do not specifically recommend that you share 2+ frameworks in a single application (or any shared http payload) for obvious performance implications passed down to your users.
-But, separate apps are totally fair game for using a different framework!_

-<div class="mbe24"></div>

-This flexibility is helpful for many reasons.
-Say you have a team that you'd like to outsource an upcoming back-office application to, and they happen to have 3x proficiency in Angular over React.
-It would be silly to force them to use an uncomfortable framework and slow them down.
-But if your design system was tied to React—you would have to.
-With AgnosticUI, just use the same theming tokens and the Angular back-office app will reflect the same branding design choices made for your React-based flagship app.

-<div class="mbe24"></div>

-It's also, of course, fun for &ldquo;polyglot developers&rdquo; who want to experiment with new technology stacks without straying from already established brand guidelines.

-## Theming with CSS custom properties example
+## Example of Theming with CSS Custom Properties

 Here's an example of how you might override AgnosticUI's default CSS custom properties to reflect your brand's `primary`, `secondary`, and `error` colors while also using a particular Google font: